-15% off your first order*.

 The airbag will free your riding,

-it will free your skills that you will be able to put into action.
+it'll free up your skills, which you'll be able to put into action.

 Marie Caucanas

-So, tempted to boost your confidence on horseback?
+So, tempted to boost your self-confidence on horseback?

 By Chloé Valentin-Granchet

-On the mental preparation of the athlete in general:
+On the mental preparation of athletes in general: